UltraMessaging/um_perf/README.md

 See https://github.com/UltraMessaging/um_perf for code and documentation.

-## RESULTS
+## TESTS

 Informatica used the tools in this repository to measure the maximum-sustainable message rate for streaming and persistent sources.

-The Informatica Ultra Messaging computer lab has some fast machines, but not enough to run a single representative test of Persistence.
+The Informatica Ultra Messaging computer lab has some fast hosts, but not enough to run a single representative test of Persistence.
-That requires 5 fast machines in total, three with fast disks.
+That requires 5 fast hosts in total, three with fast disks.
-But the UM lab only has one machine with a fast disk.
+But the UM lab only has one host with a fast disk.

 So we devised a series of tests to estimate the performance of a fully-provisioned production datacenter using a minimally-provisioned lab.